NYC: A Guide to Harlem's Music Scene

 As for the “supper club” portion, Marcus Samuelsson delivers an innovative food and drink menu with Asian and French influences.

 While the wood-paneled backdrop is acoustic, the club is noisy and bustling, often with tight, buzzing crowds.
 For a more mellow, downright dive-bar vibe, hit Paris Blues, an old-school lounge that’s been in operation since 1969 in the same location with the same owner, Samuel Hargress, Junior.
 Usually donning a smart hat and slick shoes, 79-year-old Hargress is still a sharp dresser and shrewd businessman, as he was when he purchased the building “for almost nothing” so he wouldn’t be driven out with rising rents.

 Inside, the quirky interior seems frozen in time.
-He still personally greets his diverse clientele—ranging from locals to luminaries—some of whom take to the stage in freestyle jam sessions.
+He still personally greets his diverse clientele—ranging fPeople enjoy Great Jazz on the Great Hill - A Jazz and Blues Festival. rom locals to luminaries—some of whom take to the stage in freestyle jam sessions.
 Mr. Hargress himself prepares soul food upstairs in his apartment, which is offered up for free each night along with the soulful music until the wee hours.

 Some of the most up close and personal ways to experience jazz in Harlem are not actually in venues at all, but in the intimate setting of someone’s home.
 Bill’s Place is run by jazz great Bill Saxton in a basement apartment and former speakeasy—and the BYOB policy only adds to its prohibition-era ambiance.